johnsosc/626finalproj/README.md

 19 |105.97 | 163.37 |
 **Avg**|**107.22** | **165.11** |
 -------------------------------------
-## Green Taxi - Most Active Pick Up & Drop Off Locations - Morning & Evening Commutes ##
+## Green Taxi - Most Active Pick Up & Drop Off Zone IDs - Morning & Evening Commutes ##
 In the graphs below, I display the pick up locations with the highest counts of pick up activity for the morning commute and the drop off locations with the highest activity for the evening commute.
 What is most apparent is that a lot of the pick up locations shown in the morning, re-appear in the evening.
 This makes sense because this could mean that commuters are returning to their initial pick up locations.

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/GreenTaxi_PUMorningCount.PNG)
 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/GreenTaxi_DOEveningCount.PNG)
 -------------------------------------
-## Yellow Taxi - Most Active Pick Up & Drop Off Locations - Morning & Evening Commutes ##
+## Yellow Taxi - Most Active Pick Up & Drop Off Zone IDs - Morning & Evening Commutes ##

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/YellowTaxi_PUMorningCount.PNG)
 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/YellowTaxi_DOEveningCount.PNG)